Inside: Finally, a homemade ant killer recipe that’s safe to use around kids and pets!

 For your convenience, I’ve provided shop-able ad links to products used to make this natural ant repellent spray; read our disclosure policy here.

-- Combine vinegar, dish liquid, and baking soda in an industrial spray bottle.
+- Combine vinegar, dish liquid, and baking soda powder in a large bowl and stir gently.
+Pour mixture into an industrial spray bottle.
 Add water as needed to fill the remainder of the bottle.

 A printable copy of our non-toxic ant killer recipe is available at the bottom of the post.

-- For indoor use — Simply spray over the entire area where ants have made their path and wipe clean.
-You can spray and let sit over entry points to keep the ants from coming back.
+- I always spray into the ants’ entry points too: cracks in the floor, windowsills, etc. You can spray and let sit over entry points to keep the ants from coming back.

 This is such a simple concoction, but it works so well — and it smells nice!
 Even better, you don’t have to worry about getting harsh chemicals everywhere (definitely a plus in a house with kids and/or pets!)